Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 ## Installer details
-- TODO look at updating section
+- TODO updating section -> re-state some stuff

 ## Do not remove or rename fields